techidaily/site-win11-tips/source/_posts/no-window-no-problem-revive-off-screen-apps-with-6-easy-fixes-for-win-1011.md

 2. Right-click on the Windows taskbar and choose **Cascade Windows** from the context menu.
 ![Displaying Active Programs Using the Cascade Windows Option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Displaying-Active-Programs-Using-the-Cascade-Windows-Option.jpg)
 3. Select the targeted window.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 4. Now, hold the **Shift** key while right-clicking on the targeted window.
 5. Select **Move** from the context menu and adjust the position of the screen using the arrow keys on your keyboard.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 Use the Snap Layouts Feature